hydroper-jet/lang/design/design.md

 # Meta data

 Meta data can be attached to items.
 There are two categories of meta data: reserved meta data and user meta data.

+User meta data has the same semantics as per the reference in my previous language.

 # Conditional compilation